nfq-technologies/docker-images/python3/README.md

-## python3-pipx
+## python3 module

 ### Description
-A simple docker image containing python3-pip package
+A simple docker image containing python3 and python3-pip package

 ### Internals
-It only installs python3-pip package it doesn't do anything else
+It only installs python3 and python3-pip package